Azure/azure-sdk/docs/general/implementation.md

 - Distributed tracing
 - Logging

-{% include requirement/SHOULD %} use the policy implementations in Azure Core whenever possible.
+{% include requirement/SHOULD id="general-requests-use-azurecore-impl" %} use the policy implementations in Azure Core whenever possible.
 Do not try to "write your own" policy unless it is doing something unique to your service.
 If you need another option to an existing policy, engage with the [Architecture Board] to add the option.

 ## Authentication

 When implementing authentication, don't open up the consumer to security holes like PII (personally identifiable information) leakage or credential leakage.
 Credentials are generally issued with a time limit, and must be refreshed periodically to ensure that the service connection continues to function as expected.
 Ensure your client library follows all current security recommendations and consider an independent security review of the client library to ensure you're not introducing potential security problems for the consumer.

-{% include requirement/MUSTNOT %} persist, cache, or reuse security credentials.
+{% include requirement/MUSTNOT id="general-authimpl-no-persisting" %} persist, cache, or reuse security credentials.
 Security credentials should be considered short lived to cover both security concerns and credential refresh situations.

 If your service implements a non-standard credential system (that is, a credential system that is not supported by Azure Core), then you need to produce an authentication policy for the HTTP pipeline that can authenticate requests given the alternative credential types provided by the client library.

-{% include requirement/MUST %} provide a suitable authentication policy that authenticates the HTTP request in the HTTP pipeline when using non-standard credentials.
+{% include requirement/MUST id="general-authimpl-provide-auth-policy" %} provide a suitable authentication policy that authenticates the HTTP request in the HTTP pipeline when using non-standard credentials.
 This includes custom connection strings, if supported.

 ## Native code

 Some languages support the development of platform-specific native code plugins.
 These cause compatibility issues and require additional scrutiny.
 Certain languages compile to a machine-native format (for example, C or C++), whereas most modern languages opt to compile to an intermediary format to aid in cross-platform support.

-{% include requirement/SHOULD %} write platform-specific / native code unless the language compiles to a machine-native format.
+{% include requirement/SHOULD id="general-no-nativecode" %} write platform-specific / native code unless the language compiles to a machine-native format.

 ## Error handling

 Error handling is an important aspect of implementing a client library.
 It is the primary method by which problems are communicated to the consumer.
 There are two methods by which errors are reported to the consumer.
 Either the method throws an exception, or the method returns an error code (or value) as its return value, which the consumer must then check.
 In this section we refer to "producing an error" to mean returning an error value or throwing an exception, and "an error" to be the error value or exception object.

-{% include requirement/SHOULD %} prefer the use of exceptions over returning an error value when producing an error.
+{% include requirement/SHOULD id="general-errors-prefer-exceptions" %} prefer the use of exceptions over returning an error value when producing an error.

-{% include requirement/MUST %} produce an error when any HTTP request fails with an HTTP status code that is not defined by the service/Swagger as a successful status code.
+{% include requirement/MUST id="general-errors-for-failed-requests" %} produce an error when any HTTP request fails with an HTTP status code that is not defined by the service/Swagger as a successful status code.
 These errors should also be logged as errors.

-{% include requirement/MUST %} ensure that the error produced contains the HTTP response (including status code and headers) and originating request (including URL, query parameters, and headers).
+{% include requirement/MUST id="general-errors-include-request-response" %} ensure that the error produced contains the HTTP response (including status code and headers) and originating request (including URL, query parameters, and headers).

 In the case of a higher-level method that produces multiple HTTP requests, either the last exception or an aggregate exception of all failures should be produced.

-{% include requirement/MUST %} ensure that if the service returns rich error information (via the response headers or body), the rich information must be available via the error produced in service-specific properties/fields.
+{% include requirement/MUST id="general-errors-rich-info" %} ensure that if the service returns rich error information (via the response headers or body), the rich information must be available via the error produced in service-specific properties/fields.

-{% include requirement/SHOULDNOT %} create a new error type unless the developer can perform an alternate action to remediate the error.
+{% include requirement/SHOULDNOT id="general-errors-no-new-types" %} create a new error type unless the developer can perform an alternate action to remediate the error.
 Specialized error types should be based on existing error types present in the Azure Core package.

-{% include requirement/MUSTNOT %} create a new error type when a language-specific error type will suffice.
+{% include requirement/MUSTNOT id="general-errors-use-system-types" %} create a new error type when a language-specific error type will suffice.
 Use system-provided error types for validation.

-{% include requirement/MUST %} document the errors that are produced by each method (with the exception of commonly thrown errors that are generally not documented in the target language).
+{% include requirement/MUST id="general-errors-documentation" %} document the errors that are produced by each method (with the exception of commonly thrown errors that are generally not documented in the target language).

 ## Logging

 Client libraries must support robust logging mechanisms so that the consumer can adequately diagnose issues with the method calls and quickly determine whether the issue is in the consumer code, client library code, or service.

-{% include requirement/MUST %} support pluggable log handlers.
+{% include requirement/MUST id="general-logging-pluggable-logger" %} support pluggable log handlers.

-{% include requirement/MUST %} make it easy for a consumer to enable logging output to the console.
+{% include requirement/MUST id="general-logging-console-logger" %} make it easy for a consumer to enable logging output to the console.
 The specific steps required to enable logging to the console must be documented.

-{% include requirement/MUST %} use one of the following log levels when emitting logs: Verbose (details), Informational (things happened), Warning (might be a problem or not), and Error.
+{% include requirement/MUST id="general-logging-levels" %} use one of the following log levels when emitting logs: Verbose (details), Informational (things happened), Warning (might be a problem or not), and Error.

-{% include requirement/MUST %} use the Error logging level for failures that the application is unlikely to recover from (out of memory, etc.).
+{% include requirement/MUST id="general-logging-failure" %} use the Error logging level for failures that the application is unlikely to recover from (out of memory, etc.).

-{% include requirement/MUST %} use the Warning logging level when a function fails to perform its intended task.
+{% include requirement/MUST id="general-logging-warning" %} use the Warning logging level when a function fails to perform its intended task.
 This generally means that the function will raise an exception.
 Do not include occurrences of self-healing events (for example, when a request will be automatically retried).

-{% include requirement/MUST %} use the Informational logging level when a function operates normally.
+{% include requirement/MUST id="general-logging-info" %} use the Informational logging level when a function operates normally.

-{% include requirement/MUST %} use the Verbose logging level for detailed troubleshooting scenarios.
+{% include requirement/MUST id="general-logging-verbose" %} use the Verbose logging level for detailed troubleshooting scenarios.
 This is primarily intended for developers or system administrators to diagnose specific failures.

-{% include requirement/MUSTNOT %} send sensitive information in log levels other than Verbose.
+{% include requirement/MUSTNOT id="general-logging-no-sensitive-info" %} send sensitive information in log levels other than Verbose.
 For example, remove account keys when logging headers.

-{% include requirement/MUST %} log request line, response line, and headers, as Informational message.
+{% include requirement/MUST id="general-logging-requests" %} log request line, response line, and headers, as Informational message.

-{% include requirement/MUST %} log an Informational message if a service call is cancelled.
+{% include requirement/MUST id="general-logging-cancellations" %} log an Informational message if a service call is cancelled.

-{% include requirement/MUST %} log exceptions thrown as a Warning level message.
+{% include requirement/MUST id="general-logging-exceptions" %} log exceptions thrown as a Warning level message.
 If the log level set to Verbose, append stack trace information to the message.

 ## Distributed Tracing

 Distributed tracing mechanisms allow the consumer to trace their code from frontend to backend.
 The distributed tracing library creates spans - units of unique work.
 Each span is in a parent-child relationship.
 As you go deeper into the hierarchy of code, you create more spans.
 These spans can then be exported to a suitable receiver as needed.
 To keep track of the spans, a _distributed tracing context_ (called a context in the remainder of this section) is passed into each successive layer.
 For more information on this topic, visit the [OpenTelemetry] topic on tracing.

-{% include requirement/MUST %} support [OpenTelemetry] for distributed tracing.
+{% include requirement/MUST id="general-tracing-opentelemetry" %} support [OpenTelemetry] for distributed tracing.

-{% include requirement/MUST %} accept a context from calling code to establish a parent span.
+{% include requirement/MUST id="general-tracing-accept-context" %} accept a context from calling code to establish a parent span.

-{% include requirement/MUST %} pass the context to the backend service through the appropriate headers (`traceparent`, `tracestate`, etc.) to support [Azure Monitor].
+{% include requirement/MUST id="general-tracing-pass-context" %} pass the context to the backend service through the appropriate headers (`traceparent`, `tracestate`, etc.) to support [Azure Monitor].
 This is generally done with the HTTP pipeline.

-{% include requirement/MUST %} create a new span for each method that user code calls.
+{% include requirement/MUST id="general-tracing-new-span-per-method" %} create a new span for each method that user code calls.
 New spans must be children of the context that was passed in.
 If no context was passed in, a new root span must be created.

-{% include requirement/MUST %} create a new span (which must be a child of the per-method span) for each REST call that the client library makes.
+{% include requirement/MUST id="general-tracing-new-span-per-rest-call" %} create a new span (which must be a child of the per-method span) for each REST call that the client library makes.
 This is generally done with the HTTP pipeline.

 Some of these requirements will be handled by the HTTP pipeline.
 However, as a client library writer, you must handle the incoming context appropriately.